-There’s no shortage of family fun in Pigeon Forge, making it the perfect destination for a family vacation that everyone will enjoy.
+There’s no shortage of family fun in Pigeon Forge, Tennessee, making it the perfect destination for a family vacation that the whole family will enjoy.
 WonderWorks is great for kids (or adults) interested in science, art, math, or space, and the Hollywood Wax Museum is the place for star-struck tourists.
 At the Titanic Museum Attraction, guests can touch an iceberg and tour the ship with the boarding pass of an actual passenger or crew member, and The Old Mill in Pigeon Forge offers history, Southern food, and lots of great treats.

 And on top of the big-name attractions, Pigeon Forge is home to miniature golf courses, lots of arcades, go-kart tracks, laser tag arenas, dinner shows, a wide variety of restaurants, and tons of local and chain stores.
 If you’re traveling with kids, you’ll find plenty of fun things to do for a day, a weekend, or an entire week in the Great Smoky Mountains.